A form of Power-Up

 - Being based on 3rd and 3.5 edition D&D respectively, Neverwinter Nights and Neverwinter Nights 2 included a number of prestige classes, some drawn from the Dungeon Master's Guide or other supplements, some from Forgotten Realms sourcebooks, and at least one (Neverwinter Nine) completely homemade.
 With the two expansion packs installed, NWN2 has 23 in all.
 Due to code limitations, the NWN prestige classes sometimes differ slightly from their pen-and-paper counterparts: for instance the Blackguard has two spell-like abilities rather than an entire spell list.

-- Might and Magic IX modified the class promotion system of the previous three games so that one had to make a choice of becoming one thing or the other, and then made the base classes into a choice between Might and Magic, with the old classes (and therefore the old specializations on specific parts of Might or Magic) brought in at the first or second promotion.
+- Might and Magic IX modified the class promotion system of the previous three games (which lacked the 'more specialized' part of the trope, and it was never a bad idea to upgrade if you could, since it did not lock you out of any choice) so that one had to make a choice of becoming one thing or the other, and then made the base classes into a choice between Might and Magic, with the old classes (and therefore the old specializations on specific parts of Might or Magic) brought in at the first or second promotion.

 - Etrian Odyssey: Ronin and Hexer in I, Shogun and Yggdroid in III.